census-instrumentation/opencensus-website/content/introduction/_index.md

 weight: 1
 ---

-{{<title>}} is a vendor-agnostic single distribution of libraries to provide observability for your microservices and monoliths alike.
-OpenCensus is an open source community developed project.
+{{<title>}} makes getting critical telemetry out of your services easy and automatic.
 Its origins stem from the rewrite of what has been Google's observability systems for the past 10 years.

-OpenCensus is implemented in a plethora of languages and it allows you to singly collect metrics and traces and then export them to a variety of backends.
+OpenCensus currently provides libraries for a number of languages that allow you to capture, manipulate, and export metrics and distributed traces to the backend(s) of your choice.

 In this section we will walk through what OpenCensus is, what problems it solves, and how it can help your project.